kalinaa/gulp-dest-router/README.md

 # Basic Usage

-You can use routes for build your files in different directories.
+You can use routes to build your files in different directories.
 Like this:

 ```javascript